SainsburyWellcomeCentre/PhieldsExperiments/README.md

 In case the configuration of the environment ever gets corrupted, you can revert the `bonsai` folder to its original state by deleting all the executable and package files and folders and re-running the `setup.cmd` script.
 This process may be automated in the future.

-### Post-checkout Hook
+### Deploy

-The `hooks` folder contains git hook scripts which can be installed in each local experiment repository to ensure that the environment is reset to the correct configuration whenever the repository switches to a different experimental branch.
-To install the hook, copy the `post-checkout` and `post-merge` files into the `.git\hooks` folder.
+The `Deploy.ps1` contains scripts which can be installed in each local experiment repository to ensure that the environment is reset to the correct configuration whenever the repository switches to a different experimental branch.
+To install run `Deploy.cmd` files into the `root` folder.

-After this, the scripts should run automatically whenever you switch branches in the repository or pull changes with modifications to the `Bonsai.config` file.
-Note that if you do this inside a UI such as VS Code you might get limited feedback as to the progress of the environment reset, and it might be necessary to wait for a little bit until all packages are reinstalled.

-It is recommended to install the post-checkout hook on all acquisition machines running experiments to maximize reproducibility when switching experiments or running updates.

 ### Data Transfer